 iOS is a completely different operating system.
 It doesn’t display files and folders in Mac OS style, so it becomes difficult to find them especially when you’re dealing with large no. of photos or videos.

-So, how does AirDrop save files on iOS devices?
+So, where does AirDrop save files on iOS devices?

 Well, it uses different technique to make your files available on individual apps.